niedev/awesome-google-play-apps/README.md

 ### Photos and Videos

-- [Behance: Photography, Graphic Design, Illustration](https://play.google.com/store/apps/details?id=com.behance.behance) - Use Behance for Android to browse work by the world’s top creative talent wherever you are.
+- [Behance: Photography, Graphic Design, Illustration](https://play.google.com/store/apps/details?id=com.behance.behance) - Use Behance for Android to browse work by the worlds top creative talent wherever you are.
 - [Snapseed](https://play.google.com/store/apps/details?id=com.niksoftware.snapseed) - Snapseed is a complete and professional photo editor developed by Google.
 - [Google Lens](https://play.google.com/store/apps/details?id=com.google.ar.lens) - Google Lens lets you search what you see, get things done faster, and understand the world around you—using just your camera or a photo.
 - [Canva: Graphic Design, Video Collage, Logo Makerv](https://play.google.com/store/apps/details?id=com.canva.editor) - Canva is a free, versatile graphic design app, Instagram story maker, and video collage creator.